Handpan Care

 While nitrided and stainless steel Spirit Handpans are inherently much more resistant than raw steel, we still must take preventative action against rust.

 If rust does appear, first try a light grade of steel wool with rubbing alcohol.
-The Miracle cloth will remove more intense rust very well in more extreme cases.
+A Miracle repolishing cloth will remove more intense rust very well.
 Rub the rust off with the cloth and then clean with rubbing alcohol.
 Discoloration may occur.
-If rust should appear, immediately take action to remove the rust and then re-coat your instrument with Froglube or Seal 1.
+If rust should appear, immediately take action to remove the rust and then re-coat your instrument with Spirit Gloss Handpan Oil.